dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 authors: ["Benjamin Nothdurft"]
 ---

-[comment]: <> (old: Log/Report evaluation of selenium ui test results in a continuous delivery pipeline using logstash and elasticsearch with the help of docker, circleci and jenkins.)
-[comment]:  <> (old: fail for the next version of epages so that our plattform can be rolled out with zero-downtime and no errors to our providers in every operation scenario.)
-[comment]:  <> (old: Automated GUI Testing has evolved to a reputable standard at ePages.
-A software engineer who is responsible for implementing a new feature or even develops a complete cartridge not even writes a lot of unit tests but also secures the functionality by adding appropriate integration tests with our ePages Selenium Framework.)
-[comment]:  <> (old: - Pipeline with Continous delivery)
-[comment]:  <> (old: - Test results from various environments)

 ## Teaser

 We implemented an selenium test report database based on elasticsearch to ease the test evaluation process in our continuous delivery pipeline.
 Today we want to share the general ideas of the completed implementation and the pragmatic benefits for our company.
 Furthermore, this article should serve as an outline of the consolidated technical expertise gained throughout the engineering process of this project.